-These should be fitted as close as is practicable to the direction watersupply inlets of the thermostatic shower mixer. direction of flow
+These should be fitted as close as is practicable to the water supply inlets of the thermostatic shower valve.

-Both isolation valves & strainers should be installed in an easily accessible location
+Both isolation valves & strainers should be installed in an easily accessible location.

-An in-line combined isolating and filter valve (shown here) can be purchase by contacting Fastpart.
+An in-line combined isolating valve (shown below) can be purchased by contacting Customer Care.
 Spares code E960613NU contains a pair of these valves.
 This valve also contains a flow regulator and check valve (which can be removed if not required).